JOIN / GIVE

 Join the Legacy Society of Virginia MOCA and ensure the continuation of world-class exhibitions and educational programs for generations to come.
 A contribution of a planned gift is a testament to the cultural value Virginia MOCA brings to our greater community and a commitment to the Museum’s future.

-Members and friends may support MOCA in many ways.
-The most common forms of giving are outright gifts of cash and securities, but there are other types of assets that may be donated as well and planned giving options that have favorable financial and tax benefits.
+Members and friends may support Virginia MOCA in many ways.
+The most common forms of giving are outright gifts of cash and securities, but other types of assets may be donated as well.
+Planned giving options have favorable financial and tax benefits.

-There are several ways to make a bequest to MOCA.
+There are several ways to make a bequest to Virginia MOCA.

 There are several types of trusts that benefit the donor and the Museum.
-Life income plans that provide a revenue stream during the lifetime for the donor (and a survivor) while ensuring the future of MOCA.
-Other trusts that pay income to the institution and pass assets to the donor’s heirs, such as a charitable remainder trust or a charitable lead trust.
+Life income plans provide a revenue stream during the lifetime for the donor (and a survivor) while ensuring the future of Virginia MOCA.
+Other trusts pay income to the institution and pass assets to the donor’s heirs, such as a charitable remainder trust or a charitable lead trust.

 We recommend that you discuss the various types of trusts with your financial advisor and estate planner.

 If you would like to learn more about planned giving, please email Sherri Stein, director of institutional advancement, at firstname.lastname@example.org.